 If you’re ready to discover a different side to everyone’s favorite Spring Break destination, here are 8 unique activities in and around Cancun, Mexico that you can’t miss.

-1) Visit Isla Mujeres
+1) Take the ferry to Isla Mujeres

 Isla Mujeres ia easily accessible by ferry.
 If you’re renting a car, you can leave it parked at the ferry port.
 Ferries leave from Puerto Juarez, Punta Sam, Cancun Hotel Zone and Gran Puerto Cancun.
 Research your accommodations to find out which ferry port is closest to you.
 I left from Puerto Juarez.
 Boats leave every half hour until 9pm and you can buy tickets on site for 80 pesos one way.
 The route takes less than an hour.